-• UCL maintains email for communication with the CTDA: CTDA@uconn.edu.

-• UCL maintains a user-identified issue tracking service for the CTDA: http://helpspot.uconn.edu.
-CTDA staff monitor the bug reporting activities of CTDA users on a daily basis Monday through Friday, and confirm any bug submissions within one to three business days depending on staff availability.

-• UCL maintains a system for communicating future technical developments and enhancements of the CTDA platform.

-• UCL staff maintains a knowledge base documenting configuration, operations, and maintenance needs of the CTDA technical infrastructure.
+- University of Connecticut Library (UCL) maintains email for communication with the CTDA: CTDA@uconn.edu. - UCL maintains a user-identified issue tracking service for the CTDA: http://helpspot.uconn.edu. - CTDA monitors issues reported by CTDA users on a daily basis Monday through Friday, and confirms receipt of submissions within one to three business days depending on staff availability. - CTDA maintains a publicly accessible knowledge base with information about how to add and manage content in the CTDA. - CTDA maintains a push notification service to communicate planned outages and emergencies in a timely manner - CTDA maintains a community management platform that allows conversation among CTDA community members on any topics related to the repository. - CTDA maintains a knowledge base documenting configuration, operations, and maintenance needs of the CTDA technical infrastructure.

+End of CTDA Policies